 - 1-3/4 cup almond flour

 - ~3/4 cup Maple-Cinnamon Walnut Butter

 Preheat your oven to 350 degrees Fahrenheit and spray or grease your donut pan.

 Add the banana, molasses, applesauce, milk, eggs, and vanilla into your food processor.
 Pulse several times until well combined and smooth.

-Add the almond and coconut flours, cocoa powder, salt, baking powder, and spices, and pulse again, until the batter is well formed.
+Add the almond and coconut flours, salt, baking powder, and spices, and pulse again, until the batter is well formed.
 Scoop the batter into a medium-sized zippered plastic bag.
 Cut one of the tips off the bag and use it to pipe your batter into your donut pan.
 You can fill the batter up to the top.

 Bake for 25-27 minutes, or until the donuts are browned on the top and cooked through.
 Allow to cool before removing from the pan.
 Top each cooled donut with a couple tablespoons of the walnut butter, and sprinkle with toasted walnut pieces.